Lipatant/LipatantsArtefacts/README.md

 # Item Guide

+Crafted artefacts are **consumables** thant can easily be obtained via crafting.

 Common artefacts are **consumables** that can be obtained in a **large quantity**.

 Uncommon artefacts are easily obtainable **low-impact** items.